Traditional Braces

 Orthodontics

-Traditional braces are an orthodontic treatment used to straighten and align teeth, improve the bite, and enhance the smile’s overall appearance.
-They consist of small brackets bonded to the teeth and connected by wires and tiny elastic bands.
-The wires and bands apply gentle pressure to the teeth, gradually moving them into their desired position over time.
+Traditional braces are an orthodontic treatment used to straighten and align teeth, improve bite alignment, and adjust the appearance of the smile.
+They consist of small brackets bonded to the teeth, connected by wires and elastic bands.
+The wires and bands apply gentle pressure to the teeth, gradually moving them into position over time.

-Traditional braces can be made from different materials, such as metal, ceramic, or plastic, and are typically worn for 12-36 months, depending on the individual needs of the patient.
-During this time, the patient must see our local orthodontic dentist periodically to adjust the wires and brackets to maintain the proper pressure level on the teeth.
+Traditional braces can be made from metal, ceramic, or plastic, and are generally worn for 12–36 months, depending on individual needs.
+During treatment, patients are seen periodically so wires and brackets can be adjusted to maintain appropriate pressure on the teeth.

-While traditional braces can be uncomfortable at first and may require some adjustment to speaking and eating, they are a highly effective treatment for correcting a wide range of dental problems, such as crowded or crooked teeth, gaps between teeth, overbite, underbite, and crossbite.
+Traditional braces may cause some initial discomfort and require adjustment to speaking and eating.
+They are a widely used treatment for a range of orthodontic concerns, including crowded or crooked teeth, gaps between teeth, overbite, underbite, and crossbite.

 The average duration for dental braces 16-24 months